mgueury/oci-terraform-formsmkt/README.md

 Install Oracle Forms with terraform on OCI

 ## Description
-The directory contains terraform scripts to install forms on OCI It will:
+The directory contains terraform scripts to install forms on OCI.

+It will:
 - Install Forms from the Marketplace
 - Create the needed autoconfig file to bootstrap the machine